nickheaphy/testpdfgen/README.md

 # TestPDFGen CLI

 TestPDFGen is a simple command-line tool built with Go to generate PDF files with specified dimensions and page counts.
-Each page is generated with diagonal lines and a page number, making it useful for template creation and testing.
+Each page is generated with diagonal lines and a page number, making it useful for print testing.

 It uses the excellent `fpdf` library from `codeberg.org/go-pdf/fpdf`.